BlackMetalz/blackmetalz.github.io/content/k8s-networking-p2.md

 Cilium offers robust observability features through `Hubble`, which provides deep visibility into network traffic and security events.

 ### eBPF explain
-I think you haven't understand clear about eBPF (so am i), so i tried to spent time to read document, try to understand it and explain it here xD.
+I think you haven't understood clearly about eBPF (so am i), so i tried to spend time reading the document, trying to understand it and explain it here xD.

 #### 1. **Think of it as a plugin system for the kernel** that can help with monitoring, networking, and security:
 - Observe: Watch what’s happening inside the system (e.g., track network packets, file operations, etc.).
-- Act: Modify or filter data in real-time (e.g., drop a suspicious network packet).
+- Act: Modify or filter data in real time (e.g., drop a suspicious network packet).

 #### 2. **Why is it useful?**:
 Normally, to add new functionality to the Linux kernel, you'd have to rebuild or modify the kernel—a risky and complex task. eBPF solves this by: